CWEzio/Notes/notes.md

+TODO: Move the content of this note into the corresponding-topic notes.

 # Windows
 ## Onedrive cannot sync
 Onedrive does not support proxy because of authentication issue.
 Please turn off the system proxy.